2020 Tennessee Volunteers baseball team

-The 2020 Tennessee Volunteers baseball team will represent the University of Tennessee in the 2020 NCAA Division I baseball season.
-The Volunteers will play their home games at Lindsey Nelson Stadium.
+The 2020 Tennessee Volunteers baseball team represented the University of Tennessee in the 2020 NCAA Division I baseball season.
+The Volunteers played their home games at Lindsey Nelson Stadium.

 Previous season

 The Volunteers finished 40–21 overall, and 14–16 in the conference.

 Preseason

 SEC media poll

 The SEC media poll was released on February 6, 2020 with the Volunteers predicted to finish in fourth place in the Eastern Division.